Sosnac/PredictorA/README.md

 # PredictorA 🚀

 Welcome to **PredictorA**, a full-stack application featuring a powerful Node.js backend and a sleek modern Android frontend.
+**PredictorA** is a software that delivers real-time football (soccer) predictions, live match analysis, and deep statistical insights powered by machine learning.
+Built with modern Android architecture (Jetpack Compose + MVVM + Clean Architecture) and a Node.js/FastAPI backend, **PredictorA** is designed for football fans, data scientists, and developers alike.

+Currently in active development — contributions are welcome!

 ## 📂 Project Structure